 Opening times and tours

-NB: The ‘ruins’ in the Abbey Gardens are not part of the Abbey Buildings, but a nineteenth-century gothic folly.
+NB: The ‘ruins’ at the Abbey Gardens and Meadow are not part of the Abingdon Abbey Buildings, but a nineteenth-century gothic folly known as ‘Trendell’s Folly’.

-A variety of groups of all ages from many locations visit the Abingdon Abbey Buildings each year to see the historic remains of the abbey.
-With the help of our dedicated volunteers, the Buildings typically welcome almost two thousand guests on our regular Open Days and scheduled appointment tours.
+Every year, Abingdon Abbey Buildings attract diverse groups of all ages and backgrounds from various locations, eager to explore the historic remnants of the abbey.
+With the assistance of our committed volunteers, our premises host nearly two thousand visitors during our regular Open Days and pre-scheduled appointment tours.

 Educational tours